The Fast Casual Landscape in 2009

 Franchise was the dominant model

 77 of the top 100 brands offered franchising.
 Non-franchise operators like Chipotle and Boston Market were the exception.
-Today's company-owned growth playbook hadn't been written yet.

 29 units